FactoryBoy/factory_boy/docs/recipes.rst

 Any factories that call these classes with :class:`~factory.SubFactory` will also need to be decorated in the same manner.

+..
+   _DEPRECATED: Release 4.0: post_generation and RelatedFactory will stop
+                issuing calls to save().
+Refs issues 316 and 366.

 .. note:: When any :class:`~factory.RelatedFactory` or :class:`~factory.post_generation`
           attribute is defined on the :class:`~factory.django.DjangoModelFactory` subclass, a second ``save()`` is performed *after* the call to ``_create()``.